kelvinsekx/portfolio/src/content/install-deno-the-easy-way-with-powershell/index.md

 ##**Step 4**

-After you confirmed it downloaded, type deno and enter in the powershell console like I did below
+After you confirmed it downloaded, type deno and click enter in the powershell console like I did below

 ```javascript
 {